Back to Reference

 AI and machine learning integration

-AI-driven DCIM tools can predict failures before they happen, helping data centers proactively prevent downtime.
+AI-driven DCIM tools can predict failures and optimize systems before they cause issues, helping data centers proactively prevent downtime.
+For example, by using an AI to manage its cooling systems, Google achieved energy savings of around 40 percent in those systems.

 Automation capabilities